 - If there is none of the above, to the duly appointed executor or administrator of the estate of the Service member.

 Note: If the retiree die's within 120 days of separation their beneficiary may be entitled to the Death Gratuity if VA finds there death service connected.
 DFAS will then pay the Death Gratuity out to the beneficiary.

 Application for the gratuity is made through the appointed Casualty Assistance Officer representing the next of kin.
-The claim form required to apply for this benefit is DD Form 397, Certification and Voucher for Death Gratuity Payment.
+The claim form required to apply for this benefit is DD Form 397, Claim Certification and Voucher for Death Gratuity Payment.
 Payment is paid as expeditiously as possible.

 - The gratuity is paid free of any federal or state income tax liability.